Every year, the Motown Museum attracts thousands of visitors from around the world to see the place where the genre was born.

 Guests to the museum can visit the storied Studio A, where the Jackson Five, the Temptations, Smokey Robinson and the Miracles, Marvin Gaye, Stevie Wonder, Diana Ross and the Supremes, and many others recorded unforgettable hits that remain popular today.

 Know Before You Go

-Photos are prohibited.
+Photos are permitted but audio and video recording is prohibited.
 There is parking available on the street.